By: Chris ⎜ Last updated

 KOK

 KOK Langkaia and KOK Aker Brygge are floating sauna boats.
-Same operator, different locations, different views.
-Langkaia faces the Opera House.
-Aker Brygge faces Akershus Fortress and the islands.
-Both are wood-fired with birch-burning stoves that crackle and smell like camping.
+The locations are pretty similar, but different locations and different views.
+Langkaia faces the Opera House, while Aker Brygge faces Akershus Fortress and the islands.
+Both are wood-fired.
 You feed the fire yourself, pour water on rocks for steam, and jump into the fjord from a ladder off the side of the boat.
-The boats hold 8–10 people, so even shared sessions feel contained.
-A sauna master is on site the whole time.

 Read our guide to KOK Aker Brygge